Shana Siegel, experienced Criminal Defense, Estate Planning attorney in Montclair, NJ with 10 reviews

 3

-“Once they realized their billable hours exceeded the fixed price of our contract, it became very difficult to reach them or get a status on my father's application.”
+“Once they realized their billable hours exceeded the fixed price of our contract, it became very difficult to reach them or get a status on my father's application.
+We were relegated to the bottom of the pile.”

 Best lawyers in Montclair, NJ